neajul/New-Dependencies/Notes/Unfiltered Notes.md

 - **cybernetics comes from captain! sovereignty over spaces.**
 - inter"net", fishnet
 - I just want to say blog, blogbook, vlog etc again. vlogbook.
 I wonder if anyone on youtube has mader that joke.
-- I liek this idea of [the waste](https://howlscastle.fandom.com/wiki/The_Waste), the land outside that you cannot enter.
+- I like this idea of [the waste](https://howlscastle.fandom.com/wiki/The_Waste), the land outside that you cannot enter.
-  - The evil internet of sorts, and your little digital platform, or boat, or moving castle, or luxury van, or spaceship is the thing that alloows you to survive in this otherwise hostile environment
+  - The evil internet of sorts, and your little digital platform, or boat, or moving castle, or luxury van, or spaceship (vehicle) is the thing that alloows you to survive in this otherwise hostile environment
   - from trust. might be a good followup to the cloud story?
+- We need to go towards sailboats, other boats are bad for the environment!
+  - Same for servers.
+  - **Often servers are already wind powered (Netherlands)**